 New project proposals up to an amount of 100,000 euros, can be decided upon by the Foundation's director, based on transparent criteria as mentioned above.

 During the Board meetings (4 times a year) the Board is informed regarding approved projects up to 100,000 euro by the operational team.

-The Board reviews projects with a higher budget, selected and presented by the operational team, also based on the above mentioned criteria.
-The Board decides to approve or to decline the projects (or requests further clarification).
+The Board reviews projects with a budget above 100,000, selected and presented by the operational team, based on the above mentioned criteria.
+The Board decides to approve or to decline the projects (after requests for further clarification if any).

 New projects can be proposed by Royal Philips employees, NGO or GO partners or third parties.
-The Foundation Director performs a first screening on alignment with the Foundation's criteria.
+The Foundation performs a first screening on alignment with the Foundation's criteria.
 To be able to benefit from Royal Philips' expertise and knowledge, proposals may be submitted, where appropriate, for input to the respective Royal Philips Market Leader in whose geographical area of responsibility the proposed project would run and / or experts within Royal Philips.
-The Foundation Board takes the final decision on approval or rejection of the project proposals above 100,000 euros.
 The Philips Foundation, the members of the Board and the Foundation Director acknowledge their responsibility in respect to the standard of integrity laid down in the General Business Principles of Royal Philips and compliance with all applicable laws and regulations.